Quake swarms at neighboring Alaska volcanoes raise concerns - NewsBreak

-Not one but two volcanoes on the same island in Alaska’s Aleutian chain were rocked by earthquake s on Friday, prompting concerns about a possible eruption.
+ANCHORAGE, Alaska (AP) — Not one but two volcanoes on the same island in Alaska’s Aleutian chain were rocked by earthquakes on Friday, prompting concerns about a possible eruption.

 Elevated earthquake activity was reported at both Tanaga and Takawangha volcanoes on uninhabited Tanaga Island, hundreds of miles (kilometers) from Anchorage.